dora-metrics/pelorus/docs/Demo.md

 # Pelorus Demo

+For Pelorus installation to monitor your application's workflow, please skip this Demo and jump straight to the [Installation](Install.md) and [Configuration](configuration2.md) part of the documentation.

 In this demo, you will

 * Get a taste of how Pelorus captures a change going through the application's delivery cycle.